zeus-ctrl/git-bats-demo/README.md

 Then the system will start up whatever program it finds at `/some/path/to/a/command` and then "feed" it the contents of this file as the program it should execute.

-The easily approach is to figure out where `bash` lives on our system with `which bash` and then add a line like:
+The easy approach is to figure out where `bash` lives on our system with `which bash` and then add a line like:

 ```bash
 #!/usr/bin/bash
 ```

 to the top of our script.
 This has to be the very first line, the `#` has to be in the very first position in that line, and there can be no spaces between `#!` (oddly enough pronounce "shebang") and the path to the executable you want to specify.

+:warning: Providing an absolute path like `/usr/bin/bash`, however, can be problematic.
+First, an executable like `bash` might not be in the same place on all systems, so your script might work on your system, but then fail on another system where `bash` is located somewhere else.

-Alternatively, if we didn't want to hard-code the location and instead wanted to use the user's `PATH` environment variable to find the executable we could instead use:
+So we instead don't want to hard-code the location, and instead use the user's `PATH` environment variable to find the executable instead:

 ```bash
 #!/usr/bin/env bash
 ```

-You see this style a lot, and it's particularly useful if you want to allow people to use some particular version of something like Ruby that they've possibly got installed in a non-standard location.
-People are unlikely to have some other install of `bash`, though, so we'll go with the former option here.
+:information_source: All systems have essentially agreed that at least the `env` command is in `/usr/bin/env`, and then people can use that to figure out where other commands like `bash` are.

 #### Making the test fail (and error status codes)